openlayers/openlayers.github.io/README.md

     $ npm start

 After building the site, this starts a file watcher that rebuilds pages/css on changes.
-If you are targeting something besides `origin/master`, run the `grunt start` tast with the `treeish` option as described above.
+If you are targeting something besides `origin/master`, run the `start` tast with the "treeish" variable as described above.

-    $ grunt start --treeish v3.2.1
+    $ treeish=v3.2.1 npm start

 ## Updating the latest release

 The latest release is specified in the `gruntfile.js` as `latest`.
 Before deploying the site for a newly created tag, update the `gruntfile.js` with the name of the release tag.
-Then run `grunt deploy --treeish v3.2.1` as described above (with the name of the release tag).
+Then run `treeish=v3.2.1 npm run deploy` as described above (with the name of the release tag).